 Vacancies are also advertised via LinkedIn.

-Some of the large employers have data science graduate training schemes, which typically last around two years.
+Some of the large employers (including the Civil Service) have data science graduate training schemes, which typically last around two years.
 You'll follow a structured training programme, learning about the business and undertaking work placements to build your technical and business skills and industry knowledge.

 In most companies, training is done on the job and you'll often have the opportunity to learn from experienced colleagues.
 You'll be expected to learn and develop new skills yourself by staying up to date with new and emerging technologies and techniques.
 Work is often collaborative in nature, so you'll be able to develop your knowledge by sharing ideas and solutions to problems with other team members.

 Some companies may offer additional training in their operating procedures or encourage you to attend sector-specific events to help your understanding of potential issues, new developments or emerging trends.
 This knowledge can then be used to better apply your problem-solving skills to relevant projects.

 It's also possible to take a postgraduate qualification in an area related to data science if you don't already have one.

 Progress will depend on your ability to quickly learn the relevant skills needed to analyse large data sets, as well as your commitment to the organisation you're working for.
 You can be promoted to more senior data science roles within your company, which may involve line management of junior data scientists.

 Promotion from junior to senior data scientist can take between two to five years.
 After five years you'll be expected to take on more people management responsibility.

 The skills you acquire are transferable across a range of sectors so it can be relatively easy to move into different companies.